kbpate10/renewable-energy-finance/README.md

 - **Columns:** `iso_code`, `wb_country`, `year`, `gdp_per_capita` (constant 2015 USD)
 - **Access:** Fetched automatically via the `wbgapi` Python library on first run and cached as `data/worldbank_gdp.csv`.
-- **Why this dataset:** Provides a consistent, comparable measure of national wealth across countries, used as the x-axis in the Section 4 scatter plot to test whether wealthier nations have higher renewable energy shares.

 ### 5. Yahoo Finance Stock Prices (`data/stock_prices.csv`)